Menopausal Memory and Concentration Loss, causes and treatment options

 Sleep deprivation can take a toll on your brain function.
 Create a healthy sleep routine by going to bed and waking up at the same times every day.
 Try not to rely on napping, caffeine, or alcohol to regulate your wakefulness.
 Keep your bedroom cool and well-ventilated to avoid hot flashes and take measure to decrease any other sleep disturbances.

 Diets rich in omega-3 fatty acids have been found to improve memory and enhance learning.
 Seafood lovers will be happy to know that many types of fish are packed with omega-3s, including salmon, fresh tuna, oysters, and sardines.
 Other foods include eggs, milk, soy milk, yogurt, oatmeal, walnuts, and peanut butter.
-Many pastas and breads are enriched with omega-3s.
+Many kinds of pasta and bread are enriched with omega-3s.
 You can also find them in leafy greens like Brussel sprouts, kale, and spinach.

 Drink red wine